Danail-Momchilov/Python-pyRevit/README.md

 # Python-pyRevit
-a list of interesting and useful pyRevit scrypts I have created, tested and optimised
+A list of interesting and useful pyRevit scrypts I have created, tested and optimised